BlockFutureTech/kortho-docs/en-us/Announcement.md

 # The latest Announcement

-## Calling for HECO Alliance Ambassador — Batch One!
+## Calling for KroTho Alliance Ambassador — Batch One!

 Welcome to the KroTho Alliance Ambassador Program!